 When using Tanglefoot on young or sensitive trees, protect them from possible injury by wrapping the trunk with a collar of heavy paper, duct tape, or fabric tree wrap and coating this with the sticky material.
 Check the coating every one or two weeks and stir it with a stick to prevent the material from getting clogged with debris and dead ants, which will allow ants to cross.
 Ant stakes with bait can also be used around trees.

 For more information about what ant baits and insecticides to use, please consult the UC Pest Note on Ants.- June, July, August

 Birds can cause extensive damage to tree fruit crops.
 Unlike squirrels, birds are more likely to peck at one piece of fruit until it’s gone.
 If they are doing too much damage, netting over a tree can keep them away from the fruit.
 If you use visual repellents (such as Mylar streamers or noisemakers) to frighten them, be sure to vary the method so that the birds don’t become immune to the effects.
 Read the UC Pest Note on Birds on Tree Fruits and Vines for more information.- July, August, September

 - Bitter Pit (Brown Spots) on Apples

 Bitter pit is a physiological disorder that affects many varieties of apples.
 The condition develops after fruit has been picked.
-It is caused by low levels of calcium in fruit tissues, and fruit will develop small brown, sunken lesions that become dark and corky.
-Fruit that develops on vigorous, leafy, upright growing branches is more likely to be affected than fruit on spurs or horizontal wood.
+It is caused by low levels of calcium in fruit tissues which leads to small brown, sunken lesions that become dark and corky.
 Highly susceptible cultivars include Red Delicious, Granny Smith, Golden Delicious, Jonathan and Gravenstein.
-The condition generally is caused by vigorous leaf growth, poor fruit set, and hot, dry growing conditions, which cause calcium to the diverted to the leaves.
-Spraying with a calcium nitrate solution (one-half teaspoon per gallon of water) just after bloom and again six weeks later may help.
+The UC Bitter Pit Pest Note recommends cultural practices for control.

 - Brown Marmorated Stink Bug